fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 > Notice: we removed the Rule annotations from the others, and only have one Rule, the RuleChain.

-The Rule chain starts our `intentRule` first, then the `mockServerAndKoinRule` and `mainDispatcherRule`, when cleaning up, first `mainDispatcherRule` will clean up, then the `mockServerAndKoinRule` and lastly then `intentRule`.
+The Rule chain starts our `intentRule` first, then the `mockServerAndKoinRule` and `mainDispatcherRule`, when cleaning up, first `mainDispatcherRule` will clean up, then `mockServerAndKoinRule` and lastly `intentRule`.
 That's because of the Statements, since one statement calls the other's evaluation.
 So the `IntentRule` received now the `mockServerAndKoinRule`'s statement, and the `mockServerAndKoinRule` received the `mainDispatcherRule`'s statement and they call evaluate on it.

 *TLDR: The rules are applied in the order in which they are added to the RuleChain*